al0-h/rtw_union_coverage/README.md

 # 2) Run the full pipeline (Python -> Stata -> R)
 snakemake --cores 1
 ```

-## Troubleshooting (short FAQ)
-* “file RTW_Years.xlsx not found” → place RTW_Years.xlsx in Data/.
-* Make sure that if you you have csdid install by typing "ssc install csdid" in the Stata console

 ## Citation
 Leon-Hernandez, Alexander (2025).